Tax Planning in Austin, TX

 • Use a Company Vehicle —

-Depending on the nature of your Austin, TX business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+Depending on your business activities in Austin, TX, both you and your employees could use a company vehicle and deduct the associated costs.
 This deduction can be made in two ways:

 • Consider Fringe Benefits For Your Employees —